apify/apify-docs/content/academy/dynamic_pages_and_spas/js_rendering_and_dynamic_pages.md

 ## [](#small-recap) Small Recap

-We've learned about the important concept of **Dynamic Pages**, which affects not only how we write a web scraper, but also the tools we use to write it.

-The loading process of a webpage can be split into three main events: `DOMContentLoaded`, `load`, and `networkidle`.

 Making static HTTP requests only downloads the HTML content from the `DOMContentLoaded` event.
-We must use a browser to allow dynamic code to load, or find different means altogether of scraping the data (see [API Scraping]({{@link advanced_web_scraping/advanced_data_collection/api_scraping.md}}))
+We must use a browser to allow dynamic code to load, or find different means altogether of scraping the data (see [API Scraping]({{@link api_scraping.md}}))

 ## [](#next) Next up